OpenST/OIPs/OIPS/oip-draft_gateway_composer.md

 #### Additional requirements

-Composer must also support Below functions:
+Gateway Composer must also support Below functions:

 - `transferVT`, `approveVT` by `onlyOwner`
 - `transferBT`, `approveBT` by `onlyOwner`
 - `revertStakeRequest` for BT
 - `revertStake` for Gateway

-Composer can support
+Gateway Composer can support

 - `destroy` to selfdestruct, but be warned that it risks loss of funds if there are ongoing BT stake requests or gateway stake operations - on revert they would refund the destroyed contract address.
-We can check minimally that the composer has no balances and/or there are no ongoing stake requests (optionally).
+We can check minimally that the Gateway Composer has no balances and/or there are no ongoing stake requests (optionally).

 ## Implementation